lovac42/awesometts-CCBC-addon/README.md

 ## AWESOM-O (Application)
 Awesomo is a wrapper that launches AwesomeTTS without the need for Anki.
 This allows the program to be used independent of Anki allowing more creative applications such as a screen reader or clipboard text reader.

-Supermemo users may find this userful as there isn't a need to download 150mb of useless files just to use AwesomeTTS.
+Supermemo users may find this useful as there isn't a need to download 150mb of useless files just to use AwesomeTTS.

 ## AwesomeTTS (Library)